 The vegetables that you can consider roasted are root crops.
 You can use sweet potatoes, carrots, beets, or whatever you like.
 These vegetables, once roasted, will have a natural sweet taste to add to your Ravioli.

 Furthermore, roasting them is also an effortless job.
-Just make sure to cut vegetables into evenly sized portions by using the vegetable chopper.
-In that way, they will cook evenly after being roasted.
+Just make sure to cut vegetables into evenly sized portions by using your familiar vegetable chopper.
+In that way, they will cook evenly.
 Then, you use olive oil, salt, and pepper to cover the cut vegetables.

 Next, you just need to bake it all in your oven.
 And remember not to put too many pieces on one baking tray since each piece has a little space.
 When you see the yellow and have some scorch marks, it’s time to bring them out.

 Nutrition Facts per Serving (1 Cup):